Zoetrope Fiction Writing IGUIDE TO FICTION COURSES

 - A one-year subscription to Zoetrope: All-Story, a value of $50 for the U.S., $65 for Canada/Mexico, and $99 for everywhere else.

 - A chance to submit a short story to Zoetrope: All-Story that skips the slush pile and gets careful consideration for publication in the magazine.
-(There is, however, no guarantee that any student story will be accepted, and the magazine is extremely selective.)
+(Yes, students have been published in Zoetrope.
+There is, however, no guarantee that any student story will be accepted, and the magazine is extremely selective.)

 - A weeklong question-and-answer session at the end of the course with Zoetrope: All-Story’s editor, Michael Ray